MindustryInside/LightweightHub/README.md

-# LightweightHub
+# Lightweight Hub
-Basic hub plugin for Mindustry servers. <br>
+Flexible, powerful hub plugin for Mindustry servers. <br>
 If you have a servers with mods, download also [this plugin](https://github.com/MindustryInside/TheInspection)

 ## Building a Jar